North West Delhi Lok Sabha constituency

 North West Delhi Lok Sabha constituency is one of the 7 Lok Sabha (parliamentary) constituencies in the Indian National Capital Territory of Delhi.
-This constituency came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.
-This constituency is reserved for the candidates belonging to the Scheduled castes.
+This constituency came into existence in 2008 as part of the implementation of the recommendations of the Delimitation Commission of India constituted in 2002.
+This constituency is reserved for the candidates from the Scheduled castes.

 Assembly segments

-North West Delhi Lok Sabha constituency comprises the following Delhi Vidhan Sabha segments:
+The North West Delhi Lok Sabha constituency comprises the following Delhi Vidhan Sabha segments:

 Members of Parliament

 The North-West Delhi Lok Sabha constituency was created in 2009.
 The list of Member of Parliament (MP) is as follows: